-General 2022:
+General 2023:

-District efforts in 2022 were focused on increasing its customer base, refining its operating efficiency, continuing routine maintenance activities, increasing its physical plant capacity and remaining in compliance with its wastewater discharge permit, water rights determinations, water replacement plans, intergovernmental agreements and providing safe and uninterrupted potable water and wastewater treatment to its customer base.
-In addition, the District continued to benefit from a more robust area housing market including the completion and sale of all homes in the Blackstone Ranch Filing No. 3 and No. 4 and the start of home construction in Wolf Creek Run West Filing No. 1.
+District efforts in 2023 were focused on refining its operating efficiency, continuing routine maintenance activities, increasing its physical plant capacity and remaining in compliance with its wastewater discharge permit, water rights determinations, water replacement plans, intergovernmental agreements and providing safe and uninterrupted potable water and wastewater treatment to its customer base.
+In addition, the District continued to benefit from a more robust area housing market including home construction in Wolf Creek Run West Filing No. 1.

-Major 2022 Milestones:
+Major 2023 Milestones:

-- Issued the annual Consumer Confidence Report to all District water customers including all required tier 3 public notifications. - Provided uninterrupted and safe potable water supply service to 844 households in the Coyote Ridge, Blackstone Ranch and Wolf Creek Run East and Wolf Creek Run West subdivisions. - Provided wastewater treatment service to 1,363 households and businesses including 527 household equivalents located in the Strasburg Sanitation and Water District. - In 2022, and for the first time, the District operated its Alluvial Well 1 for a full irrigation season.
-This well provides a renewable and high-capacity source of quality potable water to all District water customers. - The District permitted both Arapahoe Wells 6 and 7 and successfully drilled its Arapahoe Well No. 6, which well will be connected to the potable water system in 2023.
-This well will add an additional 100,000 gallons per day of potable water capacity. - The District received forty-two (42) combined water and sewer tap fees from Forestar (USA) Real Estate Group (Forestar) in conformance with its Connector's Agreement. - Per the terms of the Connector's Agreement with Forestar, the District acquired by bill of sale dated August 4, 2022, the water and sanitary sewerage systems within Wolf Creek Run West Filing No. 1 for a value of \$1,356,337 which has been added to the District fixed assets.
-Subject to the warranty on said system, the District is now responsible for the operation and maintenance of both systems. - The District complied with its bond covenants with a debt service coverage ratio of 7.12 versus the required 3.49 ratio.
-In addition, the District ended 2022 with the operations stabilization account fully funded in the amount of \$500,000.
+- Issued the annual Consumer Confidence Report to all District water customers including all required tier 3 public notifications. - Provided uninterrupted and safe potable water supply service to 866 households in the Coyote Ridge, Blackstone Ranch and Wolf Creek Run East and Wolf Creek Run West subdivisions. - Provided wastewater treatment service to 1,373 households and businesses including 527 household equivalents located in the Strasburg Sanitation and Water District. - In 2023 the District operated its Alluvial Well 1 for the irrigation season.
+This well provides a renewable and high-capacity source of quality potable water to all District water customers. - The District permitted both Arapahoe Wells 6 and 7 and successfully drilled its Arapahoe Well No. 6, which was connected to the potable water system in 2023.
+This well will add an additional 100,000 gallons per day of potable water capacity. - The District received sixty-two (62) combined water and sewer tap fees from Forestar (USA) Real Estate Group (Forestar) in conformance with its Connector's Agreement. - The District complied with its bond covenants with a debt service coverage ratio of 6.29 versus the required 3.49 ratio.
+In addition, the District ended 2023 with the operations stabilization account fully funded in the amount of \$500,000.